nickksun/ui-listing-properties-v2/README.md

 yarn test
 ```

-### Deployment
+## Deployment
-This app is deployed and hosted in [AWS Amplify](https://aws.amazon.com/amplify/).
+This app is deployed and hosted using [AWS Amplify](https://aws.amazon.com/amplify/).
 It would automatically deploy code changes once you
 push the changes to the master branch of the app.

 ## Learn More